hyperhydrosis treatment

 Botox Injections for Hyperhidrosis

 Botox blocks the nerve signals that trigger sweating.
-This FDA-approved hyperhidrosis treatment works exceptionally well for underarms and palms.
+This treatment is commonly used for managing excessive sweating works exceptionally well for underarms and palms.

 The process: